la-viza/Practice-Stats-Preview-Card-Challenge/README.md

 ### What I learned

-This is my first project that I've built using SASS and CSS-Grid System.
-Since I only worked with CSS-Flexbox and Bootstrap framework before, it was challenging to comletely swicth to knew approach build everything from the scratch.
+This is my first project that I've built using SASS /SCSS.
+Since I only worked with CSS-Flexbox and Bootstrap framework before, it was challenging to completely switch to a new approach and build everything from scratch.
 Therefore, the code turned out to be not as clean as I wish it to be.
-And, even though, I prefer to use CSS-Flexbox over Grid, I still found the process very rewarding and I'm glad with the final result!
+Usually, I try to maintain my code much neater and shorter!
+Nevertheless, I like to experiment and found the entire process very rewarding.
+Overall, I'm glad about the final result!